huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 layout: post
 title: "My Thoughts on Christ"
 ---
+**December 9th, 2020**

+The greater someone has assisted us in life, the greater responsibility we feel to not disappoint them.
+For example, the disappoint of parents is a horrible feeling, many of us striving to live a life the exclusively would be proud of.
+Today, I wonder why we don't feel that responsibility to our God as acutely.
+The words of King Benjamin ring so loudly,

+"And now, if God, who has created you, on whom you are dependent for your lives and for all that ye have and are.."

+No one has assisted us more.
+I believe our God is in the details, one who Has been in each crucial moment to prompt and remind.
+Given that everything we have can be traced back to Him, our possessions, loved ones, and talents stand as a constant reminder that He above all deserves our desire to impress.

 **December 8th, 2020**

 In any setting of leadership, there are some who govern by force and others who do so by example.
 Some say, "I am in charge, and as such.....".
-This approach leads to those lack of respect and ultimate abandonement.
+This approach leads to those lack of respect and ultimate abandonment.
 None of this is novel, in fact its become leadership 101 ever since Maxwell released his "5 Principles of Leadership".
 Even long before then, though, we had been given an example that reigns supreme.